nisala1997/UOP-FOS_GPA_CALCULATER/README.md

 # Usage

 The results are read from the `grades.csv` file.
-It is the comma separated file.
-Sample structure of the file is as follows:
+It is a comma-separated file.
+The sample structure of the file is as follows:

 ```
-code,course,year,sem,credits,grade
+code,course,year,sem,credits,grade, <--Dont remove this part you can edit next line
 CH101,Principles of Chemistry I,2017/2018,I,3,A,
 CH102,Principles of Chemistry II,2017/2018,II,3,A,
 ```

 Run all cells to see the outputs.
-This notebook provides the following outputs:
+This notebook provides the following outcomes:

 - Overall GPA
 - Credits per level